Florida (State) Law and Human Subjects Research

 - A clinical social worker

 Researchers working with confidential governmental records: Please be advised that there are Florida Statutes that mandate that certain records be kept confidential and exempt from Chapter 119, Public Records Law, such as reports of abuse, neglect, or exploitation of a vulnerable adult.
-However, for example, in Section 415.107, F.S. there is an exemption for any person engaged in bona fide research or auditing; however, information identifying the subjects of the report must not be made available to the researcher.
+However, for example, in Section 415.107, Florida Statutes, there is an exemption for any person engaged in bona fide research or auditing; however, information identifying the subjects of the report must not be made available to the researcher.

 It is very important to determine with a governmental agency whether certain information that the researcher is seeking is confidential by law, and whether there are any exemptions or exceptions that would permit the researcher to lawfully access the information, the manner of de-identification, and any other requirements that the governmental agency must comply with in order for the researcher to lawfully access and utilize confidential information or data.

-Note: that many records maintained by the Florida Department of Health, or Department of Children and Families are confidential and exempt from Chapter 119.
+Note: Many records maintained by the Florida Department of Health, or Department of Children and Families are confidential and exempt from Chapter 119.
 Some of those confidentiality clauses contain specific research exemptions, but it is key that the researcher determine the agency requirements, whether confidentiality agreements or data use agreements must be in place, and any other requirements that the Florida Department of Health may impose prior to releasing any information for bona fide research use.

-Educational/School records - Section 1002.22, Florida Statutes protects the rights of students and their parents in respect to student records and reports as created, maintained, and used by public educational institutions in the state.
+Educational/School records – Section 1002.22, Florida Statutes protects the rights of students and their parents in respect to student records and reports as created, maintained, and used by public educational institutions in the state.
 In general, student records are confidential and may not be released without parental consent.
-However, once a child reaches the age of 18, or is attending a postsecondary educational institution, the permission or consent of the parent is accorded to the student.
+However, once a child reaches the age of 18, or is attending a post-secondary educational institution, the permission or consent of the parent is accorded to the student.
 This right to privacy with respect to educational records is protected by Chapter 119.07(1).

 Any personally identifiable information is confidential and exempt from the Public Records Laws of Chapter 119, Florida Statutes.
 However, the information may be released without the consent of the student or the student's parent in certain circumstances, such as individuals or organizations conducting studies for or on behalf of an institution or a board of education for the purpose of developing, validating, or administering predictive tests, administering student aid programs, or improving instruction, if such studies are conducted in such a manner as will not permit the personal identification of the students and their parents by persons other than representatives of such organizations and if such information will be destroyed when no longer needed for the purpose of conducting such studies.
 See Section 1002.(3)(d), F.S. for more detail and other exceptions.